 The concept of flag theory began in the 1964 novel, “How to Keep Your Money and Your Freedom“ by Harry D Shultz.
 It started with 3 flags, became known as “five flag theory“, and it has since grown to 7:

-- Passport and citizenship – in countries that allow free movement of goods, persons and services.
+- Passport and citizenship – in countries that meet certain criteria, such as free movement of goods and people (through great visas).

 - Legal residence – often in a country with low or no personal income tax.